wp-plugins/iremotewp/readme.txt

 = What's New =

+* Track your backup status on your iremotewp.com dashboard *NEW!
 * Unlimited Credentials can be Added *NEW!
 * You can install theme or plugin selected group with Group operations *NEW!
 * Display post, pages, comments and edit instantly *NEW!
 * Scheduled automated backups of your websites to your FTP area. *NEW!
+* Scheduled automated backups of your websites to your Dropbox account. *NEW!
 * iRemoteWP plugin will get automaticaly key activation after the plugin activated. *NEW!
 * iRemoteWP plugin will automaticaly update itself. *NEW!